booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/daily-devotions-depict-the-importance-of-prayer-and-daily-devotion/2024-05-20-daily-devotions-depict-the-importance-of-prayer-and-daily-devotion-19.md

 ---
 title: "A Light in the Darkness - Tom's Stories 19"
-date: 2024-05-20
+date: "2024-05-20"
 permalink: "stories/2024/May/daily-devotions-depict-the-importance-of-prayer-and-daily-devotion/"
-description: A Light in the Darkness is a poignant story about a woman named Sarah, who grapples with profound grief after losing her husband.
-With the help of her pastor, Sarah rediscovers her faith and finds solace in her daily devotions, ultimately reigniting her spiritual connection and regaining a sense of purpose and hope in the face of immense loss.
+description: "A Light in the Darkness is a poignant story about a woman named Sarah, who grapples with profound grief after losing her husband.
+With the help of her pastor, Sarah rediscovers her faith and finds solace in her daily devotions, ultimately reigniting her spiritual connection and regaining a sense of purpose and hope in the face of immense loss."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Light in the Darkness